·

-Longhorn Steakhouse Rice Pilaf Copycat Recipe
+Longhorn Steakhouse Rice Pilaf Copycat (Better at Home)

 Get ready to take your side dishes to the next level with this Longhorn Rice Pilaf!
-Inspired by the Longhorn Steakhouse seasoned rice pilaf, this dish combines a delicious blend of seasonings, tender rice, and colorful vegetables.
+Inspired by the famous Longhorn Steakhouse seasoned rice pilaf, this dish combines a delicious blend of seasonings, tender rice, and colorful vegetables.

-Longhorn Steakhouse Rice Pilaf Copycat Recipe
+Longhorn Steakhouse Rice Pilaf on a red plate

 What Ingredients Do You Need?